What is HIDTA?

-Each HIDTA is governed by its own Executive Board comprised of approximately 16 members-eight federal members and eight state or local members.
-These Boards facilitate interagency drug control efforts to eliminate or reduce drug threats.
-The Executive Boards ensure threat specific strategies and initiatives are developed, employed, supported and evaluated.
+Each HIDTA is governed by its own Executive Board comprised of approximately 14 voting members, 7 federal members and 7 state or local members.
+The Executive Board has approximately 27 agencies throughout Nevada participating.

 HIDTA-designated counties comprise approximately 14 percent of U.S. counties, they are present in 45 states, Puerto Rico, the U.S. Virgin Islands and the District of Columbia.
 The following 28 areas are designated as HIDTAs:

 ||Houston, Los Angeles, New York/New Jersey, South Florida and Southwest Border (California, Arizona, New Mexico and Texas);

 ||Washington/Baltimore (Maryland, Virginia and District of Columbia) and Puerto Rico/U.S. Virgin Islands;